dyunusemre/poll-micro/README.md

 Apigw Service => Authentication Filter and Routing <br>
 Config Serivce => Centralized Config Server <br>
 Naming Service => Service Registry <br>
-Kafka Binders used for messaging, Zipkin used for tracing
+Kafka Binders are used for messaging, Zipkin used for tracing